 The commander stood from his seat and called out, "Thunder on board!"

-Every operator, including the commander, saluted Thunder.
-Thunder did not flinch nor respond.
-He knew he could not show any emotion.
-He did worry what might become of him should the Shadow know of his change.
+Every operator, including the commander, saluted Thunder, but he did not flinch nor respond.
+He knew he could not show any emotion and worried of what might become of him should the Shadow know about his change.
 He had been told that he was found that way - emotionless.
-Yet something in him now signaled that his emotion programming may have been severely altered.
+Yet something in him now signaled that his emotion’s programming may have been severely altered.

 "Yes.
 Now follow my orders, commander."
 Thunder replied coolly.

 The operators broke out into cheers and the commander brought his hands together, "Excellent!
 We should wake him up then and start the next phase."

 The commander went for the exiting door, but ran into Thunder who blurred into view, "We shall wake him when I say."

 The commander looked skeptically at Thunder, "Sir!
 If I may be so bold.
 We have lost communication with all my brethren shadowarriors.
 In fact, we can no longer detect shadow-energy on that planet.
 I believe it be advisable to let him decide.
 Besides, correct me if I'm wrong, but those are not coordinates for our planned destination."

 Thunder did not even glance down at the commander, who stepped back from Thunder as he began speaking "He shall not be wakened until the cycle is complete.
 What has happened is of none of your concern shadow-commander.
 The mission is complete and I gave you orders.
 Now Comply."